hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 record publication (see {{RFC5155}} section 10.3).

-Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).
+Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

 ## Recommendation for Primary / Secondary relationships